 Have some tapioca flour in your cupboard that you're not sure how to use?
 We've got you covered.
 Like other starches, tapioca flour works as a great thickening agent when added to liquid-based foods.
 However, there are a few differences between tapioca flour and other starches.
 One of the most notable differences is that tapioca flour retains its texture even after it's been frozen.
 This means that when using tapioca starch, you no longer have to worry about freezing the leftover soup you've made.
 Simply place it in the freezer, let it thaw once you're ready to eat, and enjoy!
 It will still have the same thick and creamy texture that it had before.

-If you already use starches in your baked goods and want to change things up, then try using small pearl tapioca to make this Easy Tapioca Pudding.
+If you already use starches in your baked goods and want to change things up, then try using small tapioca pearls to make this Easy Tapioca Pudding.
 Simple to make, this creamy dessert is the perfect comfort food!

 Where to Purchase Tapioca Flour